 The Court hears appeals under all of the various employment law statutes where an individual worker complains of a breach of their statutory employment rights by their employer.
-Either or both parties may refer an appeal of an Adjudication Officer's Decision in employment rights cases to the Labour Court within 42 days of the date of the Adjudication Officer's Decision, using the Labour Court Appeal Form which is available at www.labourcourt.ie
+Either or both parties may refer an appeal of an Adjudication Officer's Decision in employment rights cases to the Labour Court within 42 days of the date of the Adjudication Officer's Decision, using the Labour Court Employment Rights Appeal Form which is available at www.labourcourt.ie

-The Court may extend the time limit but only in exceptional circumstances.
-When the appeal form is received it will be date stamped and this is the date on which it will be deemed to have been received by the Labour Court.
 The time limit of 42 days starts from and includes the date of the Adjudication Officer's Decision.
 For the avoidance of doubt, the date of the Adjudication Officer's Decision is counted as day 1 of the 42 days.